Improving Entropy-Based Test-Time Adaptation from a Clustering View: Introduction

-Despite the success of EBTTA, the performance of EBTTA would still vary greatly across different situations, e.g., Zhao et al.~\cite{pitfall} had shown that TENT holds empirical sensitivity and batch dependency through extensive experiments.
+Despite the success of EBTTA, these previous studies still leave an open question: why or in which case the entropy minimization~\cite{wang2021tent} can improve the TTA.
+Simply reducing the entropy may not always succeed.
+For example, the performance of EBTTA would still vary greatly across different situations.
+Zhao et al.~\cite{pitfall} had shown that TENT holds empirical sensitivity and batch dependency through extensive experiments.
+In Table~\ref{collapse}, it even performs much worse than the source model when the batch size is 1.
 Hence, it is necessary to gain a more thorough understanding of EBTTA, and then come up with a better solution.

-In this paper, we provide a new perspective to better understand EBTTA through a clustering view.
-Deep Clustering~\cite{guo2017deep} is a traditional and effective way of unsupervised learning.
-The entropy-based methods and deep clustering both belong to unsupervised learning, where the entropy minimization tries to reduce uncertainty about which category the sample belongs to, and deep clustering aims to map data into feature space which is easier to cluster.
-Observing that, we show that entropy minimization and deep clustering have a lot in common, which makes it possible to use a clustering view to revisit the EBTTA.
-That is we can view the forward process in entropy minimization as the assignment step in deep clustering and the backward process (loss back-propagation and gradient descent) as the center updating step in clustering (see Section~\ref{Interpretation_EB} for detailed discussions).
+In this paper, we provide a new perspective to better understand EBTTA through a clustering view\cite{guo2017deep}.
+The entropy-based methods and clustering both belong to unsupervised learning, where entropy minimization tries to reduce uncertainty about which category the sample belongs to, and clustering aims to map data into different clusters.
+Observing that, we show that entropy minimization and clustering have a lot in common, which makes it possible to use a clustering view to revisit the EBTTA. \textbf{Based on the clustering view, the key components of entropy-based methods are not only at minimizing the entropy loss, but also at implicitly using assigned multiple samples to update the model.} More specifically, we can view the forward process of the deep model in entropy minimization as the assignment step in clustering.
+According to Lemma~\ref{entropy_lemma}, the entropy loss would increase the probability of the class with the largest value, which is similar to assigning the sample to its nearest clustering center.
+And the backward process (loss back-propagation and gradient descent) as the center updating step in clustering (see Section~\ref{Interpretation_EB} for detailed discussions).
+The entropy-based methods implicitly use the assigned multiple samples to update the model.
+This is the key to the success of the entropy-based methods.